rhochmayr/lilypad-local-stack/README.md

 ./stack compose-services #(Press Ctrl+C to stop) ./stack compose-up
 ```

+More details can be found in the [LOCAL_DEVELOPMENT](https://github.com/Lilypad-Tech/lilypad/blob/main/LOCAL_DEVELOPMENT.md) guide.

 ### Local registry
 If you have set up a local registry, you can build, push and pull your images to the local registry using the following command: